 Is it possible to have more than one key pair of SSH keys in my account?

 For most services, this shouldn’t be a problem.
 It is a common request that comes up, especially in cases where you have multiple users who are using the same home folder.
-In that case, you will take your keys and list them one after another in the ‘authorized_keys’ file, which will look a little something like the example below.

 Ready to Go With SSH Keys.